Adverse Credit Report Codes

 36 Length of time open accounts have been established

-37 Number of consumer finance company accounts established/relative to length of credit history.
+37 The number of consumer finance company accounts established/relative to the length of credit history.

 38 Serious delinquency and public records or collections filed